Mohammed Ali (duo)

-In 2011, Mohammed Ali released their first studio album Vi (meaning we in Swedish) on Bad Taste Records / Border and produced by Mack Beats, The Salazar Brothers, DJ Lastword and Astma and featured artists like Robert Athill, Kristin Amparo, Samson For President and Asha Ali.
-The album, launched on 13 April 2011 was very well received by critics and entered the Sverigetopplistan, the official Swedish Albums Chart at #41 (chart dated 22 April 2011).
-The first official single from the album was "Kan Någon Ringa (112)" (meaning Can Someone Call 112).
+In 2011, Mohammed Ali released their first studio album Vi (We) on Bad Taste Records / Border and produced by Mack Beats, The Salazar Brothers, DJ Lastword and Astma and featured artists like Robert Athill, Kristin Amparo, Samson For President and Asha Ali.
+The album, launched on 13 April 2011 was very well received by critics and entered the Sverigetopplistan, the official Swedish Albums Chart at No. 41 (chart dated 22 April 2011).
+The first official single from the album was "Kan någon ringa (112)" (Can someone call (112)).
 It was followed by "Gatan sjunger ut" and "Postkodsmiljonär" both produced by Masse.
 A music video was shot, directed by Daniel Jigenstedt.